 people to live dignified lives when they choose to stop working.

-clients to achieve better outcomes, so they create new jobs.
+clients to achieve better outcomes, so they create new job opportunities.

 organizations to grow, and their workforce to be empowered.

 communities to be positively impacted.

-Founded in 1978, Spectrum Consultants has worked for thousands of employer organizations in all industry and professional sectors.
+Founded in 1978, Spectrum has worked for thousands of employer organizations in all industry and professional sectors.

 We seek intelligent, driven, career-focused individuals, of good character, who can perform according to our Values.
 We develop our consulting staff members to be, "The Whole Consultant."
-The Whole Consultant has:
+The Whole Consultant:

 We offer competitive salaries and benefits, as well as generous training and education, and incentive compensation opportunities.

 Location: Tacoma - Group: Retirement Plan Services

 First year associates in Spectrum's Plan Services Segment are Associate Consultants with little or no prior employee benefits professional experience.
 As a first year associate, you embark on what can be a challenging and rewarding professional career.
 In addition to interesting day-to-day duties, all Spectrum's consulting staff members are involved in professional education and development activities that enable them to grow professionally.

 First year associates may have responsibilities for financial document review; tracking and verifying deposits; preparing financial statements; investment execution; researching data anomalies; processing client and participant requests; and reconciling financial information from different sources.
 A working knowledge of general business practice, including business organizations and structures, industry sectors, accounting, and business entity types is essential.

 The ideal candidate is a recent college graduate or someone re-entering the workforce, with a bachelor's degree in business, accounting, finance, mathematics, information management, or other related disciplines.
 First year associates must be systems-oriented, have a strong foundation with Microsoft Office applications, including advanced proficiency with Excel.
 First year associates need good written and verbal communication skills, must be capable of dealing with ambiguity, and must be attentive to details.
 First year associates are expected to effectively manage their workloads independently, but recognize when they need to seek management assistance./p>